GameTechDev/CmdThrottlePolicy/README.md

 The sample relies on an external dependency, `DXSampleHelper.h` from the DirectX SDK Samples available at https://github.com/microsoft/DirectX-Graphics-Samples/tree/master.
 Copy this to the project folder.

-This sample relies on the Intel Extensions static library available at: https://github.com/GameTechDev/D3DExtensions_public.
+This sample relies on the Intel Extensions static library available at: https://github.com/GameTechDev/64-bit-Typed-Atomics-Extension/blob/main/INTC_Atomic_64bit_Max/bin/x64/Debug/igdext64.lib or https://github.com/GameTechDev/D3DExtensions_public.
 Copy this to `..\CmdThrottlePolicy\IntelExtension\lib`.

 Supported command line parameters:
 - --disable-command-throttle-policy-extension\